A nod at 90, a 42-year gap and more Oscar nomination numbers

 6: Ways Alfonso Cuarón has been nominated for Oscars.

-Few knew the Oscar perennial behind “Roma” and “Gravity” was even Academy Award-eligible this year, but he got his first nomination in the short film category for “Lupille,” after previous nominations as a producer, director, editor, writer and cinematographer.
+Few knew the Oscar perennial behind “Roma” and “Gravity” was even Academy Award-eligible this year, but he got his first nomination in the short film category for “Le Pupille,” after previous nominations as a producer, director, editor, writer and cinematographer.

 5: Writers credited for “Top Gun: Maverick.”

-Note: This story has been corrected to show the title of the Cuarón short is “Le Pupille.”